 This data is derived from AU's 2013/2014 employment survey.
 This data should not be considered a completely accurate representation of the labour market and job functions for all graduates of the individual degree programmes.
 It exclusively represents the responses submitted to the survey in the years in question.

-The MSc programme in Innovation Management will provide you with the competences and skills to take up managerial positions in both producer companies and consulting firms and work specifically with
+The MSc programme in Innovation Management and Business Development will provide you with the competences and skills to take up managerial positions in both producer companies and consulting firms and work specifically with

 In large companies, the candidates will be champions for innovation by bridging the gap between the R&D, production and sales activities hereby supporting and shaping the innovation culture.